 Community members know the town's natural and cultural history.
-Engaging all voices provides a unique opportunity to start conversations about climate change science without leaving people hopeless, but rather connected and ready to take action.
+Engaging all voices provides a unique opportunity to start conversations about climate change science without leaving people hopeless but rather connected and ready to take action.

-Our discussion guide provides the structure and opportunity for discussions and activities around the community's complex realities.
-Collectively, we can discuss strategies and possible solutions by examining our local area's climate impacts.
+Our discussion guide provides the structure and opportunity for discussions and activities around the communities' complex realities.
+Collectively, we can discuss strategies and possible solutions by examining our local areas' climate impacts.

-Our hope is for community members, students, business leaders, and conservation leaders to discover the places at risk in their community and link them to the larger global perspective.
-On this journey with neighbors and the people they trust, empowered participants envision their future and step forward.
+Our hope is for community members, students, business leaders, and conservation leaders to discover their community places at risk and link them to the larger global perspective.
+On this journey with neighbors and people they trust, empowered participants envision their future and step forward.